 Our apartment complex can be confusing so we have done things such as open up our patio door and turn the light on.
 As soon as we see them coming down the side walk we head to the patio and point them in the right direction.
 Or be prepared with a complex map that you can email to them along with the address and what they can bring.

-5) Ask the Family You Are Inviting To Help
+5) Ask the Family You Are Inviting Over to Help

 As Wendy said earlier, families can feel like a burden upon a couple living in an apartment, especially a young newly married couple.
 If you feel this is the case then let the family know what they can bring.
 Do not assume that the family will or even can bring something but if you know this family wants to contribute then let them!
 Being able to bring something such as a salad, dessert, or drinks helps the family to feel more at ease and helps them feel like they are contributing.